 Traditional Irish Colcannon Recipe

-Colcannon is a traditional Irish mashed potato dish that also happens to be a hearty, comfort food classic in Ireland.
-If you love mashed potatoes and cabbage, this is a simple-to make-dish you will want to try!
+Colcannon is a traditional Irish mashed potato dish with cabbage that is a hearty, comfort food classic in Ireland.
+If you love mashed potatoes and cabbage, this is a simple-to make-dish you will want to try.
+It makes the perfect side dish for St. Patrick’s Day, or just because!

-Colcannon is a year-round staple, although it also makes special appearances at holidays, including St. Patrick’s Day, and most especially at Halloween where sneaky chefs conceal lucky charms or coins within its body.
+Colcannon is a year-round staple, although it also makes special appearances on holidays, including St. Patrick’s Day, and most especially on Halloween, where sneaky chefs conceal lucky charms or coins within its body.

 Traditionally, Colcannon incorporates cabbage or kale into the mashed potatoes.